gothicfann/go-config-api/README.md

 ### Endpoints

-Following are the endpoints are implemented:
+Following are the endpoints that are implemented:

 | Name   | Method      | URL                          |
 | ------ | ----------- | ---------------------------- |